 Pakare Paye Arts Centre

-In 2003, Mtukudzi founded an institution of arts called Pakare Paye Arts Centre to develop and nurture young talent in various practical artistic endeavors particularly music, dance, drama, poetry and story-telling.
-The centre is constructed at an old industrial site in the small farming town of Norton, west of Harare.
+In 2003, Mtukudzi founded an institution of arts called Pakare Paye Arts Centre to develop and nurture young talent in various practical artistic endeavors, particularly music, dance, drama, poetry, and story-telling.
+The center is constructed at an old industrial site in the small farming town of Norton, west of Harare.
 The center has an auditorium, a curio shop, restaurant, editing suite, a show arena with a stage, and a bar.

-Mtukudzi is married to Daisy, and the two have five children and two grand children.
-He is the father of five children.
-He has been reported to have other children outside his marriage with Daisy.
-One of his sons, is the late Sam Mtukudzi who was also an Afro-Jazz musician.
-Mtukudzi has two daughters with his first wife, Melody Murape.
-Their names are Selmor Mtukudzi (herself a musician) and Sandra Selmour has complained publicly that her dad does not support her music career.
+Mtukudzi was married to Daisy, and the two have five children and two grandchildren.
+He was the father of five children.
+He was reported to have other children outside his marriage.
+One of his sons is the late Sam Mtukudzi was also an Afro-Jazz musician.
+Mtukudzi had two daughters with his first wife, Melody Murape.
+Their names are Selmor Mtukudzi (herself a musician) and Sandra Selmour complained publicly that her dad does not support her music career.